irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irishub.guardian.MsgAddSuper"></a>

 ### MsgAddSuper
-AddSuper defines the properties of add super account message
+MsgAddSuper defines the properties of add super account message

 | Field | Type | Label | Description |